Black hole evaporation and semiclassical thin shell collapse: Discussion

-The above results allow one to argue that the thin shell models of collapse and evaporation do not have an independent {meaning}, but simply illustrate their underlying assumptions: If the model corresponds to the impossibility of horizon formation at a finite time, then it will {predict} horizon avoidance. {By the same token,} if the model uses the metric that is associated with the finite time appearance of trapped regions, it {will predict} horizon crossing.
+The above results present arguments that thin shell models of collapse and evaporation do not have an independent meaning, but rather they simply illustrate their underlying assumptions: if the model corresponds to the impossibility of horizon formation at a finite time, then it will {predict} horizon avoidance.
+By the same token, if the model uses the metric that is associated with the finite-time appearance of trapped regions, it {will predict} horizon crossing.
+This conclusion aligns with the results found in Ref.\ \cite{saini-stojkovic:2015}.

-At the approach to $r_\sg$ the shell still carries positive energy that is incompatible with the finite time formation of horizons and invalidates the model.
-We will investigate the question of whether or not this is a generic property of a semiclassical theory in future work.